edwin-flores/RPG/README.md

 # RPG
-My attempt at creating a role planning, turn by turn, game.
-It is programmed by:
+An attempt at creating a turn by turn role playing game in C++ It is programmed by:
 Edwin FLores
+Washington State University

+Cesar Martinez
 Washington State University